Paymenter/Docs/docs/extensions/pterodactyl.md

 ## Overview

-Pterodactyl is a free, open source game management panel which offers you a beautiful web interface to manage your game servers from anywhere, whether that be from a mobile device or a dedicated server in your office.
-Pterodactyl supports games and servers such as Minecraft (including Spigot, Bungeecord, and Sponge), ARK: Evolution Evolved, CS:GO, Team Fortress 2, Insurgency, Teamspeak 3, Mumble, and many more.
+Pterodactyl is a free, popular, and open-source game management panel which offers you a beautiful web interface to manage your game servers from anywhere, whether that be from a mobile device or a dedicated server in your office.
+It supports games and servers such as Minecraft (including Spigot, Bungeecord, and Sponge), ARK: Evolution Evolved, CS:GO, Team Fortress 2, Insurgency, Teamspeak 3, Mumble, and many more.

 ## Create a API key in Pterodactyl

-Create a api key in the Pterodactyl panel.
-With the following permissions:
+Create an API key in the Pterodactyl panel with the following permissions:

 ![image](/assets/images/extensions/pterodactyl/pterodactyl.png)

 ## Configure Paymenter

-Insert your API key and your Pterodactyl URL in the Paymenter admin panel.
-Like this:
+Insert your API key and your Pterodactyl URL in the Paymenter admin panel as such:

 ![image](/assets/images/extensions/pterodactyl/apikey.png)

 ## Configuring the product

-- After you have created an Product you need to go to the settings
+After you have created a Product:

-- Fill in the product details and select the server you want to assign to the product
+- go to the Product settings

-- Below you will see a fully functional example of Product
+- Fill in the Product details and select the server you want to assign to the product.
+Below you will see a fully functional example of a Product with Pterodactyl assigned as the server.

 ![image](/assets/images/extensions/pterodactyl/pterodactylsettings.png)

 - ### Configurable Options

 You can let your customers tailor their product to meet their needs by offering customizable options.
 These options allow users to select specific settings for their product, making it easy to create unique products for different use cases.
 Below is a list of configurable options you can offer with the Pterodactyl extension:

 `nest_id`, `egg_id`, `location`, `node`, `additional_allocations`(ports), `databases`, `backups`, `startup`, `cpu`, `io`, `disk`, `memory`, `swap`, `servername`.